-We work with families to children receive any needed services to help them achieve their maximum potential.
+We work with families to ensure children receive any needed services to help them achieve their maximum potential.
 This may include referrals or recommendations for physical, occupational and speech therapy, psychological testing services, nursing care, parenting education, California's Early Start program, or other services.

 Children are usually seen every six months for their first two to three years.

 Candidates for referral to the HRIF program include patients who:

 - Are born premature (less than 34 weeks gestation)

 - Have a birth weight less than or equal to 1500 grams

 - Had intra-uterine exposure to alcohol, marijuana, methamphetamine, cocaine, opiates, or certain prescription medications known to have potential risks (such as psychotropic and anti-seizure medications)

 - Were exposed to any agent that might cause a birth defect